 For many women, the question is not IF they want to have a child, but WHEN.
 However, completing higher-level education, demanding work schedules, or complicating life circumstances can delay childbearing.
 Even though we want to wait for the right time for pregnancy, our eggs continue to age, which means infertility can become an issue, as well as struggling to achieve the family size you planned for.
 There is good news though!
 With egg freezing, you can protect your opportunities to try for pregnancy when the time is right.
 Our San Antonio fertility center offers hope for patients planning fertility preservation, so you can have a baby on your own timeline.

 A woman’s fertility relates to the number of eggs left in her ovaries.
 Approximately 20 weeks before birth, the average female baby has 15 million to 20 million eggs in her ovaries.
 At birth, that number decreases significantly, to 6 million to 7 million.
 By the time the average girl enters puberty, she only has 300,000 to 500,000 eggs left, and at age 40, her remaining egg number is only around 10,000.

 With age, both the number of eggs available to grow, and the quality of eggs remaining, decline.
 This reduces a woman’s ability to conceive, and increases the risk of miscarriage.

 Egg freezing stops the clock

-This amazing treatment can give you the ability to prepare for having a family when you are truly ready – on YOUR schedule.
-For more information, please call for an appointment.
+Egg freezing is amazing treatment that can give you the ability to prepare for having a family when you are truly ready – on YOUR schedule.
+Our skilled team has been freezing eggs for several years, even for commercial egg banks.
+Trust your future fertility to the experts.
+For more information about egg freezing, please call for an appointment with our fertility specialists.